Brogolem35/brogolem35.github.io/content/linux-beginner-glossary.md

 ### Command-Line Shell

 An interface that gives the user broad access to the system through either the execution of commands entered into a prompt or shell scripts.
+Mostly interacted through a [terminal emulator](#terminal-emulator).

 Usually just referred to as shell.
+In casual conversation, the terms shell and terminal are commonly used interchangeably.

 ### root User